ChesterJFGould/website/content/blog/nbe-with-effects.md

 comparison, such as alpha and eta rules.
 Once we want to add in effects however, things get more complicated.
-With a pure program we have the sense that the final state of an expression, it's normal form, encompasses everything there was to know about the expression.
+With a pure program we have the sense that the final state of an expression, its normal form, encompasses everything there was to know about the expression.
 The expression `(\x. x + 2) 2` doesn't really convey more information than simply `4`.